-- start (integer; also accepted: inizio): the UNIX timestamp of the beginning of the contest (copied in the start field); defaults to zero, meaning that contest times haven't yet been decided. - stop (integer; also accepted: fine): the UNIX timestamp of the end of the contest (copied in the stop field); defaults to zero, meaning that contest times haven't yet been decided. - timezone (string): the timezone for the contest (e.g., "Europe/Rome"). - per_user_time (integer): if set, the contest will be USACO-like (as explained in USACO-like contests); if unset, the contest will be traditional (not USACO-like). - token: additional token parameters for the contest, see Tokens rules (the names of the parameters are the same as the internal names described there).
+- start (integer; also accepted: inizio): the UNIX timestamp of the beginning of the contest (copied in the start field); defaults to zero, meaning that contest times haven't yet been decided. - stop (integer; also accepted: fine): the UNIX timestamp of the end of the contest (copied in the stop field); defaults to zero, meaning that contest times haven't yet been decided. - per_user_time (integer): if set, the contest will be USACO-like (as explained in USACO-like contests); if unset, the contest will be traditional (not USACO-like). - token: additional token parameters for the contest, see Tokens rules (the names of the parameters are the same as the internal names described there).